SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 # Results

-## Level of motion in samples quitified by mean framewise displacement

-We will firstly characterise motion through the mean framewise displacement of each sample and the sub-groups.
-This report will serve as a reference point for understanding the remainder of the results.

 ```{code-cell} python3
 :tags: [hide-input, remove-output]
 import warnings
 warnings.filterwarnings("ignore")
 from pathlib import Path
 import numpy as np
 import pandas as pd